Create a GitHub Repo and Back up your Project

 You now have a backup of your project!
 And you can share this link with whomever you like (as long as your repository is set to Public) and even collaborate with other developers if you want to.

-Throughout the lifetime of your project, remember to keep adding and committing your files as you work on them, and to push up your changes regularly.
-That’s it!
-Your code has been “Gitified” just like a pro.
-Time to celebrate!
+Throughout the lifetime of your project, remember to keep adding and committing your files as you work on them, and to push up your changes by running git push origin main (or the branch name you're pushing.)

 Still need help?
 Contact Us Contact Us